🦆 Donate Now

 Designed for Ducks.

 Each nesting box is constructed to Ducks Unlimited proven wildlife management specifications.
-Garrett and his volunteers cut, assemble, and weatherproof every box themselves.
-The design ensures proper ventilation, drainage, easy monitoring access, and a predator guard to keep eggs and ducklings safe.
+Garrett and his volunteers cut and assemble every box themselves.
+The design ensures proper ventilation, drainage, and easy monitoring access.

 SpecificationDetail